Bristol Stool Scale

 - How long should it take to pass a stool?

-- Less than a minute on the toilet, ideally.
-Straining for more than two or three minutes is a sign of constipation or pelvic floor issues.
+- A couple of minutes on the toilet at most.
+Gastroenterologists advise against sitting longer, and ongoing straining can point to constipation or pelvic floor issues.
 Phones in the bathroom have made the average toilet visit much longer than it should be.

 - Why does my stool look different every day?

 - Mild day-to-day variation is normal.
 What you ate, fluid intake, stress, sleep, and hormonal phase all affect movement time.
-Big swings between type 1 and type 7 from day to day tend to point at IBS, food sensitivity, or a slow-fast oscillation in the gut.
-Two weeks of tracking usually reveals the trigger pattern.
+Big swings between type 1 and type 7 from day to day are worth tracking, as alternating hard and loose stool can be linked to IBS.
+Two weeks of tracking can help reveal a trigger pattern.